ministryofjustice/itpolicycontent/content/confluence/forensic-principles.md

 The MoJ intends to use a mix of internal and external resources to ensure that its forensic investigation capability can quickly and efficiently react to potentially incidents thereby minimising disruption to business.

-**Note:** The IT Security – Forensic Readiness Policy [Ref, 1] states that each forensic investigation must have named Forensic Investigation Owner.
+**Note:** The [IT Security – Forensic Readiness Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/moj-forensic-readiness-policy/) states that each forensic investigation must have named Forensic Investigation Owner.

 ## Incident management and forensic investigation process

-The IT Security – Incident Management Policy [Ref, 2] sets out the MoJ requirement for incident management where forensics investigation form part of the incident management process.
+The [IT Security – Incident Management Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-incident-management-policy/) sets out the MoJ requirement for incident management where forensics investigation form part of the incident management process.
 As such, the forensic incident management process is an extension of the overall incident management process.